Uganda Martyrs: In popular culture

 The Ugandan Martyrs were featured in one episode of the film Millions.
 In the DVD of the film it is mentioned that one of the actors who played the martyrs claimed to be a descendant of one of the martyrs.
+In 2015 Posta Uganda released a postage stamp set on the occasion of the 50th anniversary in 2014 of the canonization of the Uganda Martyrs.